innovationinsoftware/microservices-practical/labs/day3/deploy-to-aks.md

-### Lab Exercise: Deploying the 12-Factor App to Azure AKS Using Azure Container Registry and Converting Backend to Azure Functions
+### Lab Exercise: Deploying the Multi-tier App to Azure AKS Using Azure Container Registry and Converting Backend to Azure Functions

 In this lab exercise, you will: